First, because I know you’re wondering, it’s pronounced “Why-trup.” (The question I’m asked most often.)

 The opportunity to write is the fulfillment of a life-long dream.
 Through the tumultuous years of my childhood, I lost myself in the stories I read.
 There, in the world of fiction, I escaped the trauma I faced and found a place of safety and rest.
 Now, I’m the one writing stories I pray provide a place of hope and comfort for others.

-I love spending time with my two young adult sons, Justin and Jared, my daughter-in-law, Stephanie, or with the small circle of dear friends who enrich my life in so many ways.
+I love spending time with my two adult sons, Justin and Jared, my daughter-in-law, Stephanie, or with the small circle of dear friends who enrich my life in so many ways.
 If I can spend time outdoors or gathered around a food-laden table with those I love, it’s even better.